agraef/purr-data/README.md

 two remaining issues:
-zexy - rawprint struct (line 20) already defined when using msys2 flext - doesn't compile so you have to remove externals/Makefile reference to it (in the big list of externals)
+zexy - rawprint struct (line 20) already defined when using msys2 flext - doesn't compile so you have to remove externals/Makefile reference to it (in the big list of externals) Gem - copy pd.dll from pd/src to pd/

 ### Contributor Guide